Kambaba Jasper from Madagascar

-Kambaba jasper also known as crocodile jasper is a relatively rare stone which can only be found in Madagascar.
-Although often referred to as a mineral it's actually a rock because like all varieties of jasper it's not made up of one single mineral but of many and usually includes other substances as well.
+Kambaba jasper also known as crocodile jasper or kambaba stone is a relatively rare material that can only be found in Madagascar.
+Although often referred to as a mineral it's actually a rock because like all varieties of jasper it's not made up of one single mineral but of many and often includes other substances as well.

-I was first introduced to kambaba jasper in India many years ago whilst choosing cabochons for our collection of gemstone pendants and was told the stone was called star galaxy jasper.
-I soon discovered that was a trade name used by gem cutters in Jaipur and that it was actually called kambaba or crocodile jasper.
-The name green stromatolite jasper is also sometimes used and having Googled stromatolite I learnt this was a rock-like structure that forms in shallow waters from the build up of a group of bacteria called cyanobacteria.
-Also known as blue-green algae, cyanobacteria have a fossil record which dates back almost three and a half billion years so for this reason kambaba jasper is often reported as being more than three billion years old.
+I was first introduced to kambaba in India many years ago whilst choosing cabochons for our collection of necklace pendants and was told it was called star galaxy jasper.
+I soon discovered that was a trade name used by gem cutters in Jaipur and that it was actually called kambaba.
+The name green stromatolite jasper is also sometimes used and having Googled stromatolite I learnt it was a rock-like structure that forms in shallow waters from the build up of a group of bacteria called cyanobacteria.
+Also known as blue-green algae, cyanobacteria have a fossil record which dates back almost three and a half billion years so for this reason, kambaba is often reported as being more than three billion years old.

 I’ve been sitting on my hands trying to stay out of this debate.
 There's a lot of hokum and claptrap kicking around concerning this material which has created considerable confusion.
 “Kambaba Jasper” is an invented name for what was hailed in the fringes of the lapidary world as a new material but it isn’t, it's a relatively newly-discovered exposure of an already known material.
 It has been studied by experts and isn’t stromatolitic or even sedimentary at least not in the samples that have been analysed.